For the answer to “How do I serve Qwen3-VL-Embedding-2B (or 8B)?” see the last section.

 Serving it at last

-After going to Gemini 3 Fast for help, here’s my take on a feature-complete deployment of Qwen3-VL-Embedding-2B via vllm serve.
+After going to Gemini 3 Fast for bonus points, here’s my take on a feature-complete deployment of Qwen3-VL-Embedding-2B via vllm serve.
+These commands are compatible with the 8B variant too.

 Server